adunkman/dunkman.me/_posts/2013-10-31-next-desk-terra.md

 Would buy again.

 <div class="aside"><strong>Update:</strong> I have since returned the monitor arm purchased with the desk in favor of a <a href="http://www.monitorsinmotion.com/store/product/3">Boa</a>.
-NextDesk has yet to issue me a refund for the part returned to them.
-It has been 47 days since the return arrived at their location as of <time datetime="2013-12-24T00:00:00-04:00">23 December 2013</time>.
-I have filed a complaint with the BBB, as NextDesk has yet to give me any information about the refund.
-Stay tuned for updates!</div>
+I had a bit of trouble getting a refund for the part returned — I shipped it back to them per their instructions but did not receive a refund.
+After calls and emails were not returned, I filed a complaint with the BBB.
+The CEO of NextDesk contacted me directly and I had a check in hand within 24 hours — though in total, it took 32 business days (48 calendar days) to receive the refund (instead of 7 business days as their terms of service shows).</div>